 On July 29, 2004, we entered into a revolving accounts receivable-based financing program in the U.S., which provides for up to \$500 million in borrowing capacity secured by substantially all U.S.-based receivables.
 At our option, the program may be increased to as much as \$600 million at any time prior to July 29, 2006.
-The interest rate on this facility is dependent on the designated commercial paper rates plus a predetermined margin at April 2, 2005.
+The interest rate on this facility is dependent on the designated commercial paper rates plus a predetermined margin at October 1, 2005.
 This facility expires on March 31, 2008.
-At April 2, 2005 and January 1, 2005, we had borrowings of \$122.8 million and \$0, respectively, under our revolving accounts receivable-based financing program.
+At October 1, 2005 and January 1, 2005, we had borrowings of \$299.0 million and \$0, respectively, under our revolving accounts receivable-based financing program.

-At April 2, 2005, we had a trade accounts receivable program in Canada, which matures on August 31, 2008 and provides for borrowing capacity up to 150 million Canadian dollars, or approximately \$124 million.
+At October 1, 2005, we have a trade accounts receivable-based financing program in Canada, which matures on August 31, 2008 and provides for borrowing capacity up to 150 million Canadian dollars, or approximately \$129 million.
 The interest rate on this facility is dependent on the designated commercial paper rates plus a predetermined margin at the drawdown date.
-This facility expires on March 31, 2008.
-At April 2, 2005 and January 1, 2005, we had no borrowings under this trade accounts receivable program.
+At October 1, 2005 and January 1, 2005, we had borrowings of \$55.9 million and \$0, respectively, under this trade accounts receivable-based financing program.

-In June 2002, we entered into a three-year European revolving trade accounts receivable-backed financing facility supported by the trade accounts receivable of a subsidiary in Europe for Euro 107 million, or approximately \$138 million, with a financial institution that has an arrangement with a related issuer of third-party commercial paper.
-In August 2003, we entered into another three-year European revolving trade accounts receivable-backed financing facility supported by the trade accounts receivable of another subsidiary in Europe for Euro 230 million, or approximately \$297 million, with the same financial institution and related issuer of third-party commercial paper.
+In June 2002, we entered into a European revolving trade accounts receivable backed-financing facility supported by the trade accounts receivable of a subsidiary in Europe for Euro 107 million, or approximately \$129 million, with a financial institution that has an arrangement with a related issuer of third-party commercial paper.
+On July 1, 2005, we extended this facility under the same terms and conditions for another two years.
+In January 2004, we entered into another three-year European revolving trade accounts receivable-backed financing facility supported by the trade accounts receivable of another subsidiary in Europe for Euro 230 million, or approximately \$277 million, with the same financial institution and related issuer of third-party commercial paper.
 Both of these European facilities require certain commitment fees and borrowings under both facilities incur financing costs at rates indexed to EURIBOR.
-At April 2, 2005 and January 1, 2005, we had no borrowings under these European revolving trade accounts receivable-backed financing facilities.
+At October 1, 2005 and January 1, 2005, we had no borrowings under these European revolving trade accounts receivable-backed financing facilities.

-In November 2004, we assumed from Tech Pacific a multi-currency revolving trade accounts receivable-backed financing facility in Asia-Pacific supported by the trade accounts receivable of two subsidiaries in the region for 200 million Australian dollars, or approximately \$154 million, with a financial institution that has an arrangement with a related issuer of third-party commercial paper that expires in June 2008.
+In November 2004, we assumed from Tech Pacific a multi-currency revolving trade accounts receivable-backed financing facility in Asia-Pacific supported by the trade accounts receivable of two subsidiaries in the region for 250 million Australian dollars, or approximately \$191 million, with a financial institution that has an arrangement with a related issuer of third-party commercial paper that expires in June 2008.
 The interest rate is dependent upon the currency in which the drawing is made and is related to the local short-term bank indicator rate for such currency.
 This facility has no fixed repayment terms prior to maturity.
-At April 2, 2005 and January 1, 2005, we had borrowings of \$112.1 million and \$132.3 million, respectively, under this facility.
+At October 1, 2005 and January 1, 2005, we had borrowings of \$131.4 million and \$132.3 million, respectively, under this facility.